Personal & Retention Counseling

 Be assured that what is discussed with a counselor/counseling intern/extern will remain private and confidential, unless you give permission to share it with others, there is potential danger to self or others, involves child/elder abuse, or it is requested by court order.

 There are also private practice and community services available throughout Lane County.
-Feel free to check out 211 info at: 211-Info., Community Counseling Resources or Private Practice (Psychology Today)
+Feel free to check out 211 info at: 211-Info., Crisis & Community Counseling Resources or Private Practice (Psychology Today)